aws-samples/amazon-cloudwatch-monitor-for-sap-hana/README.md

 Please see our blog post [SAP HANA Monitoring: A serverless approach using Amazon CloudWatch](https://aws.amazon.com/blogs/awsforsap/sap-hana-monitoring-a-serverless-approach-using-amazon-cloudwatch/) for more info on the motivation and concept!

+> :mega: Update 12/2021: If you prefer a **fully supported & agent-based solution** instead, kindly checkout the new [Amazon CloudWatch Application Insights for SAP HANA](https://aws.amazon.com/de/blogs/awsforsap/sap-hana-observability-with-amazon-cloudwatch-application-insights/)!

 ## Prerequisites

 - SAP HANA >= 1.0 SPS 12